Prezzodaman/pymod/README.md

 - `set_buffer_size(<size>)` : Change the buffer size for realtime playback (default is 1024).
 - `set_quiet(<flag>)` : If true, this shows absolutely no info while playing/rendering a module.

+By default, the sample rate is 44100 Hz and the play mode is mono.
+These can be changed on init by specifying any one of the optional arguments `sample_rate`, `play_mode`. `verbose` or `quiet` can also be specified as arguments.

 ## Remarks
 * Rendering can be quite slow ("Ode to ProTracker" at 48k in mono takes 23 seconds), but during real-time playback, it's fast enough, unless the module has lots of channels.